wildgeece96/word2vec/README.md

 # word2vec
-For simple implementation for word2vec using TensorFlow 2.0
+Simple implementation for word2vec using TensorFlow 2.0